National Register of Historic Places listings in Limestone County, Texas

 This is a list of the National Register of Historic Places listings in Limestone County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Limestone County, Texas.
-There are four properties listed on the National Register in the county.
+There are seven properties listed on the National Register in the county.

 Current listings

 The publicly disclosed locations of National Register properties may be seen in a mapping service provided.